 The EPR paradox relates to the Heisenberg uncertainty principle of quantum mechanics.
 At this point, I won’t go into the notion that quantum mechanics is unaware of electrinos and positrinos and composite particles, but it is also unaware of the structure of spacetime æther.
 These aspects of NPQG may inform this EPR paradox even further.

 Introduced first in 1927 by the German physicist Werner Heisenberg, the uncertainty principle states that the more precisely the position of some particle is determined, the less precisely its momentum can be predicted from initial conditions, and vice versa.
 The formal inequality relates the standard deviation of position σx and the standard deviation of momentum σp to the reduced Planck constant which is the quantum of electromagnetic energy.

 I want to point out that not only is this a logic proof of EPR in NPQG, but it is a falsification of the definition of the uncertainty principle.
 Physicists still get to keep their uncertainty in some reactions but not for the reason physicists thought.
 So physicists need to patch up all their logic and math where it is wrong.
-Uncertainty is from the gravitational electromagnetic waves transmitted by the spacetime aether from all ‘participating’ particles which most definitely includes those outside of causal contact.
-Note that quote on participating.
-That is important as well.
-Mach was wrong too, not all matter-energy participates in presenting its mass to the æther as gravitational waves.
+Uncertainty is from the potential waves transmitted all point charges which most definitely includes those outside of causal contact.

 Entanglement should not be a mystery!
 Coupled systems have an equal and opposite imprint when separated, but only on conserved quantities, as you would expect.
 Who cares when you look at one product of the reaction?
 We already know it is equal and opposite to the other product.
 Seriously, physicists?